JonathanW82/coffee/README.md

 # Gaggia Classic Espresso Machine Upgrade.
-These files make up a complete program to run on an Arduino with a rotary encoder and a solid-state relay, The menu system enables you to change target temperatures and access cleaning programs, while the PID controls the heater whether to heat coffee or produce steam!
+These files make up a complete program to run on an Arduino with a rotary encoder and a solid-state relay, The menu system enables you to change target temperatures and access cleaning programs, while the PID controls the heater whether to heat coffee or produce steam.
+The program is based on the barebones PID for espresso [here](https://playground.arduino.cc/Main/BarebonesPIDForEspresso/) and inspiration for the menu system was loosely taken from the Arduino Rotary Encoder Menu [here](http://educ8s.tv/arduino-rotary-encoder-menu/)

 #### The users goals of this system are:
 * An easy to navigate menu.